pellcorp/creality-wiki/docs/btteddy.md

     Creality Print won't be able to see your printer after you have installed Simple AF, the only tested slicer we all use is OrcaSlicer, likely if you want to use Creality Print you will need to print via usb.

+    Cura Slicer won't work out of the box for configuring START_PRINT variables as below, you need to change the start print EXTRUDER_TEMP and BED_TEMP to pass in the correct values, but since I don't use Cura Slicer I can't advise on that!

 There is an assumption that you are using a slicer like OrcaSlicer and Machine G-code like:

 ![image](assets/images/slicer.png)